yablochko8/semantic-search-fonts/COOKBOOK.md

 There are lots of other folders that seem promising but are distractions for our simple build.
 If you're curious:

 - `tags/` - Contains classification tags for fonts.
-This is a newer addition to the repo.
-For example, it may include files categorizing fonts by characteristics like writing system, style, or other attributes.
-This might help in classifying our fonts, but I omitted it to keep things simple.
+This might well help in classifying our fonts, but I found I didn't need it and omitted it to keep things simple.
 - `axisregistry/` - Downstream version of a Google repo which defines deeper variable support for some fonts.
 - `lang/` – Downstream version of a Google repo that contains data on languages, scripts, and regions used to classify fonts’ language support on Google Fonts.
 - `cc-by-sa/` - Educational material for the Google Fonts website.